 Assigning the right license for each user, can be a very complex activity, often resulting in unnecessary license distribution.
 It’s a problem Microsoft is well aware of, as described in this recent post known issues using groups to manage licensing in Azure Active Directory.
 But the true problem comes from the life-cycle of license management when you need to make changes after the licenses have been distributed.
 Of course, the Office 365 admin center allows license assignment reviews, enabling admins to add or remove products where necessary, but it doesn’t provide built-in reporting to easily identify which licensed users are truly utilizing the features the company is paying for.

 Now, CoreView has introduced this useful report showing how many users are active with the assigned workloads.
 This allow IT admins to drill into the details to optimize their licensing, drive targeted adoption campaigns to those users that need help, and simplify the distribution of the right licenses to the users who really need the advanced workloads.

 Example: Screenshot of our new Office 365 License Optimization Report

 Regularly reviewing usage adoption metrics is essential to Office 365 license optimization, and this report allows you to reassign or disable licenses where necessary.

 Today CoreView is the only unified management solution for Office 365 that can help organizations perform proactive and thoughtful license management.
 And a bonus for multi-national organizations, the CoreView interface is easily configurable in multiple languages to accommodate different admin teams from around the world.

-If you are interested in finding out more about our CoreView solution and how it can help you manage the licenses for your Office 365 deployment, please visit our overview page online, or sign-up for a trial at https://www.coreview.com/request-trial/
+If you are interested in finding out more about our CoreView solution and how it can help you manage the licenses for your Office 365 deployment, please visit our overview page online, or sign-up for a demo at https://www.coreview.com/request-a-demo/.

 **It’s report is available only with License Management SKU.